jina-ai/jina/CONTRIBUTING.md

 #### What if I Mess Up?

 We all make mistakes.
-GitHub has a guide on [rewriting commit messages](https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/changing-a-commit-message) to they can adhere to our standards.
+GitHub has a guide on [rewriting commit messages](https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/changing-a-commit-message) so they can adhere to our standards.

 You can also install [commitlint](https://commitlint.js.org/#/) onto your own machine and check your commit message by running: